-- Developed the roles of Carers Measure Coordinators working together across the two Local Authorities and the Health Boards in a consistent and joined up way - Shared best practice across sectors and agencies at the annual Carers Champions conference which involves statutory sector, Third Sector and Carers - 120 people attended in 2015 - Worked in partnership to develop a Cwm Taf wide Carers Strategy which will help focus and maximise the impact of our efforts to support Carers, rather than have a number of disparate and uncoordinated single agency plans.
+- Building on a strong history of collaboration and regional working across the statutory and non statutory sector in RCT and Merthyr Tydfil.
+One Cwm Taf Public Services Board has been established which will focus our joint energy and efforts in a determination to make a difference to people's lives in Cwm Taf. - Developed the roles of Carers Measure Coordinators working together across the two Local Authorities and the Health Boards in a consistent and joined up way - Shared best practice across sectors and agencies at the annual Carers Champions conference which involves statutory sector, Third Sector and Carers - 120 people attended in 2015 and 115 people attended in 2016 - Worked in partnership to develop a Cwm Taf wide Carers Strategy which will help focus and maximise the impact of our efforts to support Carers, rather than have a number of disparate and uncoordinated single agency plans.

-- All partners will contribute to the development of the Population Needs Assessment (required as part of the SSWB Act) which will inform priority areas for investment to meet the needs of carers for support. - "Make every contact count" by maximising opportunities from other programmes of work eg Health and Housing project in Tylorstown, UHB's Inverse Care Law project to identify and capture views from Carers and look for new ways to meet their needs - Make more effective use of a range of anti poverty programmes (including Communities First and Families First) to provide community based interventions which will help address the needs of Carers.
+- Address the requirements of Part 9 of the SSWB Act which relate to cooperation, integration of care and support and partnership arrangements between the Local Authorities, Health Board and other partners. - All partners will contribute to the development of the Population Needs Assessment (required as part of the SSWB Act) by April 2017 which will inform priority areas for investment to meet the needs of carers for support. - Take an integrated approach to the commissioning and provision of services which will help the Local Authorities and Health Board to exercise greater influence over the shape and delivery of services. - "Make every contact count" by maximising opportunities from other programmes of work eg Health and Housing project in Tylorstown, UHB's Inverse Care Law project to identify and capture views from Carers and look for new ways to meet their needs - Make more effective use of a range of anti poverty programmes (including Communities First and Families First) to provide community based interventions which will help address the needs of Carers.